upsidedownlabs/upsidedownlabs.github.io/software/bioamp/eye-bioamp-arduino-firmware/index.rst

     **3. Perform the Hardware**

-    - Refer to wiring as per instructions given in :ref:`Connect Your Hardware<Connect Your Hardware>`
+    - Refer to wiring as per instructions given in :ref:`Connect Your Hardware<eye-bioamp-arduino-firmware-connect-hardware>`

     **4. Firmware Upload**

     - For this project, navigate to the repository folder (Eye-BioAmp-Arduino-Firmware/1_FixedSampling) and select ``1_FixedSampling.ino``.
-    - To upload firmware, refer to :ref:`How to upload the Code to Arduino<How to upload the Code to Arduino>`
+    - To upload firmware, refer to :ref:`How to upload the Code to Arduino<eye-bioamp-arduino-firmware-code-upload>`

     **5. Visualize your signal**

-    - Follow the steps given in :ref:`Visualize Your Eye Signals!<Visualize Your Eye Signals!>`
+    - Follow the steps given in :ref:`Visualize Your Eye Signals!<eye-bioamp-arduino-firmware-visualize-signals>`

     **6. Running & Observing Results**